open-sauced/intro/docs/intro-to-oss/glossary.md

 ## Docs

-This is an abbreviation for the word documentation.
-Its primary use is to explain how to implement and use the product.
-Documentation also provides people with information on how to contribute to OSS projects and expectations for contributors.
-Markdown, a text-based coding language is often used to create these forms of content.
-Want to see one in action?
-Check out the [Style Guide in our Pizza Verse repo](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md)!
+Docs is an abbreviation for "documentation".
+It primarily explains how to implement and use a product or an open source project.
+It also provides information on how to contribute to the project and expectations for contributors.
+Documentation is often written using [Markdown](https://www.markdownguide.org/), a lightweight markup language.

 ## Fork